aboulie/thoughtJot/README.md

 # thoughtJot
 ## Your Password Protected Digital Diary

-## **Link to App Demo**
 ## [Click Here for Live Link!](https://www.google.com)

 ![Alt Text](https://media.giphy.com/media/lzo6kkN469WuXr8Nqv/giphy.gif)

 ### Overview
-This is a fullstack MERN app that uses react.js for the frontend UI.
-The backend uses express.js server, mongoDB and mongoose for serverside programming and database handling.
-With this app, users can search the New York Times API using a Search Term, and optional Start and End years.
-Users can save articles and delete articles from the saved list.
+This is a fullstack web application that allows users to login in to their own accounts, and write journal entries that only they can see.
+It is a password protected digital diary.
+This app uses react.js for the frontend UI.
+The backend uses express.js server, mySQL and sequelize for serverside programming and database handling.
+This app uses passport.js for authentication.

 ### Technologies Used
 - react.js
+- mySQL, sequelize
-- JSX
+- JSX, ES6, JavaScript
 - express.js
 - node.js
-- ES6, JavaScript
 - HTML5
 - CSS3, Bootstrap
 - SweetAlert npm package
 - Yarn
 - Heroku